joinpursuit/AC_4_Web/units/react/lessons/objects_and_arrays/objects_and_arrays.md

 ![item list](assets/item_list.png)

 Now let's turn to the `handleClick` function, where most of the heavy lifting happens.
 As we've seen before, the `handleClick` function takes the item id as an argument.
 It will then need to check if an item with that id is already in the cart: if it is, the quantity of the item in the cart will be increased.
-If it isn't, will add a new element to the cart with the item's `name` and `id`, and a quantity of `1`.
+If it isn't, we'll add a new element to the cart with the item's `name`, `id`, and a quantity of `1`.

-First we will take the `cart` from `state`, and make a copy of it.
-In react we will try to avoid modifying the existing state, for reasons that will become clear later on.
+First, we will take the `cart` from `state` and make a copy of it.
+In React we will try to avoid modifying the existing state, for reasons that will become clear later on.

 ```jsx
 handleClick = id => {